markymark617/0xRoyaltiesUnofficial/README.md

 ## ABOUT
 Allows products to focus on the products that they are tokenizing using this as a template, saving those teams gas to deploy this common functionality.

-We're open sourcing this to call on a broader brain trust to address design issues
+We're open sourcing this to call on a broader brain trust to address design issues.

 ## TECHNICAL NOTES:
-All contracts that use AccessController are Pausable.
+- All contracts that use AccessController are Pausable.
-Licensing will integrate requiring ERC721.approve() Upgradability pattern that may be added may affect the ABI
+- Licensing will integrate requiring ERC721.approve().
+- Upgradability pattern that may be added may affect the ABI.

 ## CLASS DIAGRAMS
 The below diagrams illustrate a high-level view of 0xRoyalties core functionality.
-THey are followed by the recursion problem that we face and aspire to optimize or rework to prevent expensive transactions for the end user:
+They are followed by the recursion problem that we face and aspire to optimize or rework to prevent expensive transactions for the end user:

 <img src="./docs/Class_Diagrams/0xR_CD1.JPG" align="center" />
 <img src="./docs/Class_Diagrams/0xR_CD2.JPG" align="center" />